 Resuscitation – God forbid you’ll ever need to do this but forewarned is forearmed.
 Firstly, lay the dog on its side, then double and triple-check it’s not breathing.
-If you can’t detect breathing then put your hands on your dog’s snout so that it’s airways are clear then put your hands in its mouth and pull the tongue forward and make sure the airways is clear.
+If you can’t detect breathing, then put your hands on your dog’s snout so that it’s airways are clear then put your hands in its mouth and pull the tongue forward and make sure the airways are clear.
 Then listen carefully for signs of breathing.
-If there is no breathing hold your dog’s mouth closed and inhale into the nose once every 3 seconds.
-If you can’t feel a heartbeat try pushing on its chest behind the front legs once a second.
+If there is no breathing, hold your dog’s mouth closed and inhale into the nose once every 3 seconds if you can’t feel a heartbeat try pushing on its chest behind the front legs once a second.

 This blog post is purely meant to be helpful advice. as we are not vets and this info is not intended, in any way, to take the place of the advice from your Vet.
 If you have concerns, please contact your vet or Verifone

 - Is your dog in need of medical care?